389ds/389ds.github.io/docs/389ds/howto/howto-ssl-archive.md

     WARNING:
     These scripts are only recommended for use in single server applications in testing environments.
-They are not suitable for generating multiple server certs for multi-master replicated servers.
+They are not suitable for generating multiple server certs for multi-supplier replicated servers.
 They are not suitable for production use.
     Please use an actual Certificate Authority (CA) instead.